jr3911/ios-strings-lab-2/README.md

 Example

 Input:
-`var problem ="split this string into words and print them on separate lines"`
+`var problem = "split this string into words and print them on separate lines"`

 Output:
 ```swift